chuckyang123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark attendance for a student by specifying student nusnetid, week, and attendance status.
+1. User requests to mark attendance for a student by specifying student NUSNET ID, week, and attendance status.

 2. AddressBook validates that the student exists and the week and status are valid.